 What does it take to get a 70% PTSD rating?

-For a 70 percent rating, the PTSD diagnostic code states:
+For a 70% percent PTSD rating, the PTSD diagnostic code states:

 - Occupational and social impairment, with deficiencies in most areas, such as work, school, family relations, judgment, thinking, or mood, due to such symptoms as: suicidal ideation; obsessional rituals which interfere with routine activities; speech intermittently illogical, obscure, or irrelevant; near-continuous panic or depression affecting the ability to function independently, appropriately and effectively; impaired impulse control (such as unprovoked irritability with periods of violence); spatial disorientation; neglect of personal appearance and hygiene; difficulty in adapting to stressful circumstances (including work or a worklike setting); inability to establish and maintain effective relationships.

 The focus of the diagnostic code is on occupational and social impairment.
-This means VA focuses on how your PTSD affects your ability to work and your ability to maintain relationships.
+This means VA focuses on how your PTSD affects your ability to work and your ability to maintain relationships, both professional and personal.

-There are many different rating levels for PTSD.
+There are many different rating levels for PTSD ranging from 0% for someone without even mild symptoms up to 100% for someone who is totally disabled.
 If you would like some more specific information on that, I would suggest reading this article which discusses all of those ratings and how VA rates PTSD.

 Why could a 70% PTSD rating qualify me for TDIU?

-This is the general statement that VA makes at the beginning of the 70% PTSD level.
+This is the general statement that VA makes at the beginning of the 70% PTSD level and gauges the breadth and scope of the PTSD’s impact on the veteran’s life.
+The broader the impact across various aspects of life, the more likely he or she is to qualify for a 7% PTSD rating.
 Again, VA focuses on impairment in work and relationships.

-They also mention judgment, thinking and mood.
-All three of these factors affect your ability to get or maintain a job.
-You need good judgment and thinking ability to work.
-Even if your PTSD does not affect your judgment or your thinking, the effect that it has on your mood often makes it difficult to work with others.
+The ratings criteria also mention judgment, thinking and mood.
+All three of these factors affect a veteran’s ability to get or maintain a job.
+You need good judgment and ability to to think clearly to work in virtually every type of job.
+Even if your PTSD does not affect your judgment or your thinking, or the job does not require too much independent judgment or thought on the part of the worker (i.e., a manual labor job where the work tasks are clearly specified without opportunity for deviation on the part of the worker), PTSD’s effect on one’s mood often makes it difficult to work with others.